holadepo/docs/astro/cli/astro-workspace-switch.md

 ## Description

 Switch to another Workspace.
-After running the command, you will be prompted to select from a list of all Workspaces in your Organization that you have access to.
-To switch to a given Workspace, enter the number next to the Workspace's name in the list.
+After running the command, a prompt appears and you'll need to select a Workspace.
+To select a Workspace, enter the number next to the Workspace name in the list.

 ## Usage